 To determine medical appropriateness, the Plan UM/care management (CM) program uses recognized guidelines and criteria sets that are clearly documented, based on sound clinical evidence, and include procedures for applying criteria based on the needs of individual members and characteristics of the local delivery systems.
-For the Medi-Cal program, the Plan uses criteria set forth in applicable sections of Title 22 of the California Code of Regulations, Title 17 MMCD policy letters, DHCS Manual of Criteria for Medi-Cal Authorization (MOC) and the Hayes Technology Directory.
+For the Medi-Cal program, the Plan uses criteria set forth in applicable sections of Titles 17 and 22 of the California Code of Regulations, Department of Health Care Services (DHCS) Medi-Cal Provider Manual, and the Hayes evidence-based resources.
 These criteria are used to appropriately and consistently evaluate clinical services for medical necessity when approving, modifying or denying requests for services.

-The Plan also uses InterQual Care Planning Criteria, along with other company-wide evidence-based medical policies, which are approved and updated by the Medical Advisory Council (MAC).
+The Plan also uses InterQual Criteria, along with other company-wide evidence-based medical policies, which are approved and updated by the Medical Advisory Council (MAC).
 The Plan's UM criteria guide the assessment of medical necessity for pre-service outpatient requests, admissions and concurrent stay review in acute and skilled facilities.
 If conflicting criteria exist, the Plan considers Title 22 to prevail.
 The Plan makes available its Medical Policies on the provider website at www.Provider.healthnet.com.